11 September 2025

 ...

-Keep in mind that all these services and operations require people, buildings and furniture, construction and maintenance, and equipment and consumables.
+Keep in mind that all these services and operations require people, buildings and furniture, construction and maintenance, equipment and consumables, and management.
 And all that is paid for by -- you guessed it -- taxes.

 In addition, if you are a private sector employee, a portion of your salary may just come from government contracts, because governments do not themselves build hospitals, develop computers for air traffic controllers, or bake bread for their school lunches.
 And if you are a public employee complaining about taxes, you are an even bigger fool.
 Where do you think your salary, vacation pay, extended health benefits, and pension contributions come from?